Barashkis/ChampionatParser/README.md

 After starting the parser you will be prompted to choose the type of sport and the number of pages with news, that you want to extract from the site.

-As a result a directory *data* will be created, which will contain the HTML pages with all the news (to avoid constant requests to the site); one *json* file, file will contain information about each news (namely, its title, a link to it, the number of comments, tag, and publication date).
+As a result a one *json* file that contains information about each news (namely, its title, a link to it, the number of comments, tag, and publication date).

-This project uses Python libraries (version 3.8) such as:
+This project uses Python libraries (version 3.7) such as:
 + BeautifulSoup4
 + lxml
 + requests
 + json
-+ os / shutil / pathlib
++ pathlib
 + selenium
++ asyncio
++ aiohttp

-Altogether there are 2 branches available, with different versions of the parser: based on the library requests and selenium.
+Altogether there are 3 branches available, with different versions of the parser: based on the library requests, selenium and aiohttp.
-The requests based version parses several pages, the selenium version parses a certain page.
+The requests and aiohttp based version parses several pages, the selenium version parses a certain page.

 # How to use
 Clone or fork the repository, then open it in PyCharm (or terminal) and enter the command to run the script:
 ```
 python championat_parser.py //run the requests based version
 python championat_parser_selenium.py //run the selenium based version (read additional information in the next section)
+python championat_parser_async.py //run the async based version
 ```

 If it doesn't work, try these corresponding commands:
 ```
 python3 championat_parser.py
 python3 championat_parser_selenium.py
+python3 championat_parser_async.py
 ```

 That's all, at the end of the script work you will get json file contains all information of the recent sport news!

 # Important
-The script has a break after each iteration (iterates through the news pages):
+The script *championat_parser.py* has a break after each iteration (iterates through the news pages):
 ```
 sleep(random.randint(2, 4)) //pauses the script from 2 to 4 seconds (in random order)
 ```